Bowling Green Curling Club

 1. By the President, or in his or her absence, the Vice-President.

-2. A petition signed by the majority of the Directors of the Club.
+2. A petition signed by the majority of the Board of Directors.

 3. A petition signed by the majority of the members of the Club.